Author note: Kung Fu Panda is owned by DreamWorks but you probably knew that. Please read and review but try not to be harsh I'm new to this. Thanks!

 Tigress could have gaped at the panda.
-Not so long ago, he had been the defination of humble and respectful.
-But at times like these he seemed to act without thought...
+Not so long ago, he had been the definition of humble and respectful.
+But at times like these, he seemed to act without thought...
 She didn't know how to handle someone without anyone background of discipline.
 What she did know was the he had been oddly overweening lately.
 She had come except that he was the true Dragon Warrior and found that she respected him and what he'd done; she had even begun regarding him as a friend.
 But his behavior was out of character for someone who should carry the title of Dragon warrior.
 This was a display of nothing but vain stupidity.
 Yet even all this!
-Was all easy to brush off; she had simply putt it to one side, but that didn't mean she wasn't irritated.
+Was all easy to brush off; she had simply put it to one side, but that didn't mean she wasn't irritated.
 No, it absolutely infuriated her!
 He just couldn't take a hint, and now he disobeys an order during a mission of such importance?
 'He should know better!'
-This time she wasn't going to let him off.
+This time, she wasn't going to let him off.

 Her thoughts were brought to an end when Po moved to where she was.
 Listening in before leaning on the window frame, he attempted to look inside.
 It was useless; all he could see were their legs.
 Leaning closer, he put more of his weight on the window, and it started to crack.
 But this went unnoticed to Po, who was too occupied with premonitions of an epic battle to notice.
 Eventually, he moved away, annoyed that he couldn't see who they were.

-Pushing Po aside crossly, she crouched down and went back to eaves dropping on their conversation, not noticing that the window was now damaged.
+Pushing Po aside crossly, she crouched down and went back to eavesdropping on their conversation, not noticing that the window was now damaged.
 Leaning her weight lightly on it, the whole experience was immediate; the glass shattered.
 She fell through and landed right in the center of the warriors.